zarf-dev/zarf/docs/4-user-guide/3-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** Description of the action to be displayed during package deployment instead of the command
+**Description:** Description of the action to be displayed during package execution instead of the command

 |          |          |
 | -------- | -------- |